-Cross selling is simply asking for other lines of business.
+Cross-selling is simply asking for other lines of business.
 It is considered the lowest hanging fruit or easiest sale you can possibly make.
-Think about it, everywhere you go people are always cross selling you.
-If it is at McDonald’s, “do you want fries with that” or even the local Staples store tried to cross sell me the other day on this week's specials.
+Think about it, everywhere you go people are always cross-selling you.
+If it is at McDonald’s, “do you want fries with that” or even the local Staples store tried to cross-sell me the other day on this week’s specials.
 You need to be cross-selling.
-It free, it's easy and it is 100% your best return on investment for your agency.
+It is free, it’s easy and it is 100% your best return on investment for your agency.
 Now you just need to figure out the implementation.

 Who Should be Cross Selling:

 Everyone and anyone in your insurance agency should be cross-selling.
 From your receptionist to your very best sales agent, every piece of outgoing mail should be cross-selling.
 You should be thinking of cross-selling as the very breath of the agency.
-Does everyone in the insurance agency cross sell on every phone call?
+Does everyone in the insurance agency cross-sell on every phone call?
 Do you know for a fact if they do?
-Do they have any type of tracking sheets to tell you how many people the asked today?
-Does your marketing pieces always mention cross selling?
+Do they have any type of tracking sheets to tell you how many people they asked today?
+Do your marketing pieces always mention cross-selling?
 How about your appointment letter you mail to your client, does it say, “do you want fries with that.”
-If not is should.
+If not it should.
 Where Should You Be Cross-Selling?
-Again, everywhere all the time on every piece of marketing: envelopes, phone messages, incoming calls, banner’s, printed on your business cards.
+Again, everywhere all the time on every piece of marketing: envelopes, phone messages, incoming calls, banners, printed on your business cards.
 I know of one agent who actually put a flyer in the restroom.
-Her thinking was if you are in there with not much to do, why not read the flyers on the wall.
+Her thinking was if you are in there with not much to do, why not read the flyers on the wall?
 Now that is what I call thinking outside the box.
-Be creative, think everywhere, there is no wrong place to cross sell.
+Be creative and think everywhere, there is no wrong place to cross-sell.

 How Should You Be Cross-Selling?